kseniagorska/Loan-Qualifier-Application/README.md

 ![Tests in VS Code](images/vs-code-test.png)

-Or using pytest on the command line:
+Or using pytest on the command line using `pytests tests` from the top-level project directory:

 ![Tests on Command line](images/cl-test.png)